ddormer/valheim-serverside/README.md

 - Likely to break future game patches, please consider disabling this mod anytime a new game patch is released.
 - Only runs on dedicated servers.
 - This mod does not prevent cheating or any kind of client manipulation.

+### Installation
+ 1. Install BepInEx (link in the requirements above)
+ 2. Copy plugin DLL into the BepInEx/plugins/ directory on your dedicated server.
+ 3. You're done!
+No client-side changes are needed.

 ### Why?